AaryaDevnani/ScamScanner/readme.md

 4. Support Vector Classifier
 5. Gaussian Naive Bayes Classifier

-The Random Forest model gave me the best results so I went ahead with that.
+The Random Forest model gave us the best results so we went ahead with that.

-The trained models have been stored as pickle files and can be found in [here](google.com).
+The trained models have been stored as pickle files and can be found [here](https://drive.google.com/drive/folders/18Fd__baOE8ZyId5DZiovFITkZJqNaKjF?usp=sharing).

 ## Setup